Siti Wan Kembang: Jelasin Fort

-Believed to be located on the eastern banks of the Kelantan River, the fort was made from thick wood with beautiful carvings and was very famous during the reign of Che Siti.
+Located on the eastern banks of the Kelantan River, the fort was made from thick wood with beautiful carvings and was very famous during the reign of Che Siti.
 It was used to defend Kelantan from outside attacks.
 According to history, Jelasin Fort was attacked by the King of Siam and Puteri Saadong disappeared after that.
 The condition of the fort soon deteriorated after her disappearance and the ruins of the fort is hardly noticeable nowadays as not much effort has been taken to conserve it.